Notes on rate equations in nonlinear continuum mechanics: Introduction

-As an example, consider a bar in simple tension which undergoes a rigid rotation.
+As an illustrating example of different reference systems, consider a bar in simple tension which undergoes a rigid rotation.
 Then in a fixed spatial (i.e.~Eulerian) reference system the stress field transforms objectively if its components transform with the matrix of that rigid rotation.
 In a Lagrangian reference system, on the other hand, the stress components remain unaffected by such rigid motion because it does not stretch material lines.
 For reasons of consistency it is required that, if the stress transforms objectively under rigid motions, the constitutive equation should transform accordingly.
 This claim is commonly referred to as material frame indifference \cite{Nol1958,Nol2004,Tru2004} and has been the focus of much controversy during the last decades \cite{Ber2001,Rom2013,Sve1999}.

 Further complexity is introduced if time derivatives are involved, as in rate constitutive equations, because both the regarded quantity and the reference system are generally time-dependent.
-This has led to the definition of countless rates of second-order tensors; see \cite{Guo1963,Mas1961,Mas1965,Ngh1961,Pra1961} for early discussions.
-Today the most prominent examples include the Zaremba-Jaumann rate \cite{Jau1911,Zar1903} and the Green-Naghdi rate \cite{Gre1965}.
-However, all objective rates are particular manifestations of the Lie derivative \cite{Mar1994,Rom2013,Rom2017a}.
+This has led to the definition of countless objective rates of second-order tensors that transform according to the change of the reference system; see \cite{Guo1963,Mas1961,Mas1965,Ngh1961,Pra1961} for early discussions.
+Many objective rates are particular manifestations of the Lie derivative \cite{Mar1994,Rom2013,Rom2017a}, but not all \cite{Fia2004,Klv2024}.
+Today the most prominent examples include the Zaremba-Jaumann rate \cite{Jau1911,Zar1903} and the Green-Naghdi rate \cite{Gre1965} falling into the category of so-called objective corotational rates.

+This paper\footnote{This paper is a revised and updated version of a preprint shared in 2017 \cite{Aub2017b}.} gives an introduction to basic notions of rate equations in nonlinear continuum mechanics.
+It is not intended as a review article and does not provide a comparitive study of recent developments in the field.
+We are particularly concerned with common classes of constitutive equations based on corotational stress rates and their proper implementation in time for solving large deformation mechanical initial boundary value problems.